-Sunnyside has had an increase in employment, housing starts and disposable income since 2021.
+Sunnyside has had an increase in employment, housing starts and disposable income since 2022.

-Retail Sales in Sunnyside have remained constant from 2021 through 2022.
+Retail Sales in Sunnyside have increased from 2022 to 2023.
 The tourism and travel industries have remained status quo as people continue to enjoy the valley and local events.

 The civilian workforce has seen a slight increase in employment in 2022.
-Unemployment for the Sunnyside has decreased from an average of 7.04% in 2021 to an annual average of 6.44% at the end of 2022.
+Unemployment for Washington has decreased from a revised rate of 4.1% in 2022 to a preliminary rate of 3.6% in 2023.

-With plentiful area for development, the Port has continued to see a steady increase in industry and commercial property transactions since 2021.
+With plentiful area for development, the Port has continued to see a steady increase in industry and commercial property transactions since 2022.
 It is anticipated with further industrial development Sunnyside will become a premier destination for manufacturing and transportation business.